mongodb/leafygreen-ui/packages/tabs/README.md

 **Default:** `button`

-Determines the root element.
-For example, `Link` or `a` tags can be supplied to replace `button` from being the element that wraps the components in the Tab List.
+Determines the root element for components that comprise the Tab List.
+For example, `Link` or `a` tags can be supplied to replace `button` from being the element that wraps these components.

 ### Any other properties supplied will be spread on the root element.